kormyen/memex/README.md

 Memex has two modes:

 - standalone application for bookmark and note cataloging
-- read-only static 'sever-less' website for sharing with sorting/filtering
+- read-only static 'sever-less' website for sharing with sorting and filtering

 Memex supports: